Norway House: Services

 Norway House has several restaurants, two hotels, a Royal Bank branch, two Northern stores, two Tim Horton locations and a KFC fast food restaurant, a full service post office, two video stores and paved roads within the community.

 Norway House is served by the Royal Canadian Mounted Police and the NHCN Safety Officers.

 Education

-The Helen Betty Osborne Ininiw Education Resource Centre is a kindergarten to Grade 12 school with preschool program as well.
-It was preceded by the Rossville Residential school.
-It is one of the most technologically-advanced schools in the province and one of the biggest schools of the Frontier School Division.
+The Helen Betty Osborne Ininiw Education Resource Centre is a kindergarten to Grade 12 school with a preschool program as well.
+It was preceded by the Rossville residential school.
+It is one of the most technologically advanced schools in the province and one of the biggest schools of the Frontier School Division.

 Norway House is home to a regional centre of the University College of the North and has satellite degree programming from Brandon University's Faculty of Education and the University of Manitoba.